 The sunniest city in New Zealand is a no-brainer for those who seek good weather.
 With four national parks in driving distance, Nelson is a great base for your wilderness trips.

 Although both of these cities are too small to make the list, Rotorua and Queenstown are bustling tourist hubs with a fluctuating seasonal population.
 Rotorua is a hub for geothermal activity.
-Even in the city parks you can watch the bubbling mud as the heat of the earth pushes up to the surface.
+Even in the city parks, you can watch the bubbling mud as the heat of the earth pushes up to the surface.
 Geothermal parks, mountain biking, Maori culture, hikes and more are what’s on offer in this North Island city.
 Queenstown, on the other hand, is surrounded by mountains and dubbed the “Adventure Capital of the World” thanks to its great deal of adrenaline activities.